 Electric ant is tiny and golden-brown.
 It can live in a range of habitats, nesting both indoors and outdoors.

 Electric ant (Wasmannia auropunctata).
-Photo: Simon Hinkley & Ken Walker, Museum Victoria
+Photo: Samual Wylie, NEAEP.

 How it spreads

 Electric ants can hitchhike on goods and vehicles.
 They can move with shipping containers and cargo.
-They can also hide in soil, mulch, fertiliser and plant material.
+They can hide in soil, mulch, fertiliser, potted plants, and plant material.

-The further the ant spreads, the less chance there is to eradicate it.
+The further the ant spreads, the more difficult it is to eradicate it.

 Impacts

-Electric ants are pests which prey on and compete with other insects.
-They can displace large numbers of native animals, insects and some plants.
-They can inflict painful stings on people and animals, both wild and domestic.
+Electric ants prey on, and compete with, other insects.
+They can displace native animals, insects and some plants.
+They can inflict painful stings on people and wild and domestic animals.
+Repeated stings can permanently blind animals.